 Projects in Practice

-We do things a little differently than other service providers, particularly around how we calculate costs, so here’s how Moodle projects work…
+We do things a little differently than you might be used to, particularly around how we calculate costs, so here’s how Moodle projects work…

-We do things a little differently than other service providers, particularly around how we calculate costs, so here’s how Moodle projects work…
+We do things a little differently than you might be used to, particularly around how we calculate costs, so here’s how Moodle projects work…

-We do things a little differently than other service providers, particularly around how we calculate costs, so here’s how Moodle projects work…
+We do things a little differently than you might be used to, particularly around how we calculate costs, so here’s how Moodle projects work…

-Creating an e-learning environment can seem incredibly daunting if you’re new to Moodle.
+Creating (or updating) an e-learning environment can seem incredibly daunting, particularly if you’re new to Moodle.
 You’ll have a solid concept and a good idea of what completion should look like, but the bit in the middle is a mystery.
-Happily, Moodle is designed to be modular, comes with customisable architecture, and has a vast array of optional plugins that offer everything you might need for an engaging e-learning experience.
-Of course, ‘everything you might need’ means you have to know what to look for, and that’s where we come in…

 • Project pricing is resource-based, so only pay for the time you need

-• Start with a basic bundle, then simply add another if you want more hours
+• Start with a basic bundle, then add another if you want more hours

 • We can be light-touch or fully involved – whatever your budget dictates

-There are multiple areas to an LMS build, and it starts with a core Moodle ‘shell’.
-Once that’s set up on our servers, everything happens in stages, with regular check-ins for configuration and feedback Q&As.
-Everything is designed for scalability, so stages can be repeated until you’re ready for your first set of learners.
+There are multiple areas to an LMS build, but it all starts with a core Moodle ‘shell’.
+Once that’s set up on our servers, everything happens in stages, and you’ll get regular check-ins for configuration and feedback Q&As.
+Project pathways are scalable, so any stage can be repeated (in line with your chosen project bundle) until you’re ready for your first set of learners…

 UX Design